BrennerDesign/egofishinggear/_products/ego-xxlarge-big-game-nylon-48inch.md

 subheading: 48 inch Handle—27in x 33in Hoop
 order_number: 4
 description: >-
-  Best big game fishing net on the planet for STRIPER fishing.
+  Best big game nylon fishing net on the planet for STRIPER fishing.
 EGO XXLarge Nylon landing net comes with a 48-inch handle and FLOATS.
 categories:
   - big-game-nets
 price: 79.99